LukeKuenneke/gitlab-ee/doc/administration/high_availability/database.md

   -  In the package, this is by default `gitlab-psql`
 - The service will have a superuser database user account generated for it
   - This defaults to `gitlab_repmgr`

-#### Consul

-When using default setup, minimum configuration requires:

-- `CONSUL_USERNAME`, by default `gitlab-consul`.
-This is a system account under which the service runs
-- `CONSUL_DATABASE_PASSWORD`.
-Password for the database user.
-- `CONSUL_PASSWORD_HASH`.
-This is a hash generated out of consul username/password pair.
-Can be generated with:
-    ```sh
-    echo -n 'CONSUL_DATABASE_PASSWORD+CONSUL_USERNAME' | md5sum
-    ```

-Few notes on the service itself:

-- There will be a database user created with read only access to the repmgr database
-- Passwords will be stored in the following locations:
-  - `/etc/gitlab/gitlab.rb`: hashed
-  - `/var/opt/gitlab/pgbouncer/pg_auth`: hashed
-  - `/var/opt/gitlab/gitlab-consul/.pgpass`: plaintext

 ## Installing Omnibus GitLab